Plot twist! Your about page isn’t actually about you

 Thoughtful web design helps by:

-• Guiding the visitor’s eye through the page in a logical, easy and engaging way
+• Guiding the visitor’s eye through the page in a logical, engaging way

-• Using brand elements and colour to build recognition, emotional resonance and enhance the message
+• Using brand elements and colour to build recognition, emotional resonance, and enhance key points

-• Making calls-to-action clear and inviting so visitors know what to do next
+• Making calls-to-action obvious and inviting, so visitors know what to do next

-Belinda Dorman Photography + Film’s new About page uses warm, grounded brand colours and a layout that flows naturally from her story to her values to her services.
-It makes it easy for visitors to connect emotionally and take the next step.
+Belinda Dorman Photography + Film’s About page uses warm, grounded brand colours and a natural layout to move visitors from her story to her values and services.
+It makes it effortless for clients to connect emotionally and take the next step.

 Your About page isn’t just a bio or a box to tick.
 It’s where you build trust, spark emotion, and help your ideal clients decide that you’re the person for their project.